 Customer Service Definition

-Customer service includes contact channels such as agent support channels (e.g., phone, email, chat, text messaging) and self-service channels (e.g., interactive voice response, website, chatbot, and social media).
-Agent and self-service contact channels play an essential role in customer satisfaction with the overall relationship with an organization and brand.
+Customer service includes service channels such as agent support (e.g., phone, email, chat, text messaging) and self-service (e.g., interactive voice response, website, chatbot, and social media).
+Agent and self-service channels play an essential role in the overall customer relationship with an organization and brand.
 In many cases, contact centers are responsible for all agent and self-service channels.

 At SQM Group, we agree with Blake Morgan, who suggests significant differences between customer service, customer care, and customer experience (CX).
 Morgan describes customer service as assisting customers on how to best use a product, troubleshooting any issues, and ensuring they had a great buying experience.
 On the other hand, customer care focuses on achieving an emotional connection and how well they interact with an organization.
 CX is the overarching sum of all interactions; conversely, customer service and customer care are pieces of that puzzle.

 Figure 1 is an illustration of differences in customer service, customer care, and customer experience.
-For a contact center, the customer service moments of truth (MoT) consists of 1.
+For example, a call center's customer service moments of truth (MoT) consists of 1.
 Connecting, 2.
 Understanding, 3.
 Helping, 4.
 Caring and 5.
 Resolving.
 The caring MoT could be best described as customer care because an effective agent focuses on showing empathy and building a rapport to make an emotional connection with a customer.
 Moreover, when caring Mot is effectively delivered, it enhances the customer service.
 The customer experience is based on the lifecycle stages of interactions (e.g., brand awareness, purchasing, onboarding, servicing, and renewing).
-Furthermore, the customer journey is another way to describe CX interactions.
+Furthermore, the customer journey is another way to describe CX interactions using service channels.

 Figure 1: Customer Service vs. Customer Care vs. Customer Experience